arijeetm/cloudForensics/README.md

 # Usage
-	a. run 'make clean build' in lambdas folder
+	run 'make clean build' in lambdas folder
-	b. run 'make build'
+	run 'make build'
-	c.
 	Upload the corresponding zip file to lambdas function in AWS and enable the trigger on the s3 bucket